Fourier Transform

 Example: Gaussian Function

-Consider the Gaussian function: \[ f(x) = e^{-\frac{x^2}{2\sigma^2}}. \] Its Fourier transform (using the mathematical convention) is: \[ \begin{align*} \hat{f}(\xi) &= \int_{-\infty}^{\infty} e^{-\frac{x^2}{2\sigma^2}}e^{i\xi x} \, dx \\\\ &= \int_{-\infty}^{\infty} e^{-\frac{x^2}{2\sigma^2} + i\xi x} \, dx. \end{align*} \] Complete the square in the exponent: \[ \begin{align*} -\frac{x^2}{2\sigma^2} + i\xi x &= -\frac{1}{2\sigma^2}(x^2 - 2i\sigma^2\xi x) \\\\ &= -\frac{1}{2\sigma^2}((x - i\sigma^2\xi)^2 + \sigma^4\xi^2). \end{align*} \] Therefore: \[ \hat{f}(\xi) = e^{-\frac{\sigma^2\xi^2}{2}} \int_{-\infty}^{\infty} e^{-\frac{(x-i\sigma^2\xi)^2}{2\sigma^2}} \, dx. \] Since the integrand is entire and decays exponentially as \(|\mathrm{Re}\, z| \to \infty\) uniformly on horizontal strips of bounded imaginary part, Cauchy's theorem applied to a rectangular contour — together with the vanishing of the vertical-side contributions in the limit — justifies shifting the contour from \(\mathbb{R}\) to \(\mathbb{R} + i\sigma^2\xi\) without changing the value: \[ \begin{align*} \int_{-\infty}^{\infty} e^{-\frac{(x-i\sigma^2\xi)^2}{2\sigma^2}} \, dx &= \int_{-\infty}^{\infty} e^{-\frac{u^2}{2\sigma^2}} \, du \\\\ &= \sigma\sqrt{2\pi}. \end{align*} \] Thus: \[ \hat{f}(\xi) = \sigma\sqrt{2\pi} \cdot e^{-\frac{\sigma^2\xi^2}{2}}. \]
+Consider the Gaussian function: \[ f(x) = e^{-\frac{x^2}{2\sigma^2}}. \] Its Fourier transform (using the mathematical convention) is: \[ \begin{align*} \hat{f}(\xi) &= \int_{-\infty}^{\infty} e^{-\frac{x^2}{2\sigma^2}}e^{i\xi x} \, dx \\\\ &= \int_{-\infty}^{\infty} e^{-\frac{x^2}{2\sigma^2} + i\xi x} \, dx. \end{align*} \] Complete the square in the exponent: \[ \begin{align*} -\frac{x^2}{2\sigma^2} + i\xi x &= -\frac{1}{2\sigma^2}(x^2 - 2i\sigma^2\xi x) \\\\ &= -\frac{1}{2\sigma^2}((x - i\sigma^2\xi)^2 + \sigma^4\xi^2). \end{align*} \] Therefore: \[ \hat{f}(\xi) = e^{-\frac{\sigma^2\xi^2}{2}} \int_{-\infty}^{\infty} e^{-\frac{(x-i\sigma^2\xi)^2}{2\sigma^2}} \, dx. \] The integrand is entire and decays exponentially as \(|\mathrm{Re}\, z| \to \infty\), uniformly on horizontal strips of bounded imaginary part.
+Cauchy's theorem applied to a rectangular contour therefore justifies shifting the contour from \(\mathbb{R}\) to \(\mathbb{R} + i\sigma^2\xi\) without changing the value, since the vertical-side contributions vanish in the limit: \[ \begin{align*} \int_{-\infty}^{\infty} e^{-\frac{(x-i\sigma^2\xi)^2}{2\sigma^2}} \, dx &= \int_{-\infty}^{\infty} e^{-\frac{u^2}{2\sigma^2}} \, du \\\\ &= \sigma\sqrt{2\pi}. \end{align*} \] Thus: \[ \hat{f}(\xi) = \sigma\sqrt{2\pi} \cdot e^{-\frac{\sigma^2\xi^2}{2}}. \]

 Properties of Fourier Transform

-The Fourier transform is far more than a definition - its power lies in a collection of algebraic properties that convert difficult operations (differentiation, convolution) into simple ones (multiplication, pointwise products).
+The Fourier transform is far more than a definition.
+Its power lies in a collection of algebraic properties that convert difficult operations (differentiation, convolution) into simple ones (multiplication, pointwise products).
 These properties, stated below using the mathematical convention \(\hat{f}(\xi) = \int_{-\infty}^{\infty} f(x)e^{ix\xi} \, dx\), form the foundation of spectral methods in both analysis and computation.

 Property: Linearity